openresty/memc-nginx-module/README.markdown

 Copyright & License
 ===================

-The code base is borrowed directly from the standard [memcached module](http://wiki.nginx.org/NginxHttpMemcachedModule) in the Nginx 0.8.28 core.
+The code base is borrowed directly from the standard [memcached module](http://wiki.nginx.org/HttpMemcachedModule) in the Nginx 0.8.28 core.
 This part of code is copyrighted by Igor Sysoev.

 Copyright (c) 2009, 2010, 2011, Taobao Inc., Alibaba Group ( <http://www.taobao.com> ).

-Copyright (c) 2009, 2010, 2011, Yichun "agentzh" Zhang (章亦春) <agentzh@gmail.com>.
+Copyright (c) 2009, 2010, 2011, Zhang "agentzh" Yichun (章亦春) <agentzh@gmail.com>.

 This module is licensed under the terms of the BSD license.